 1. Using the right-click Menu without Shortcut

-- First, select the row and choose above or below where you want to exactly insert a new one and then right-click on the row cell; then we will get the dialogue box where we will get an insert option and then click on the insert option so that the selected new row will be inserted as shown below.
+- First, select the row and choose above or below where you want to exactly insert a new one and then right-click on the row cell.
+Click on the insert option in the dialogue box to inser the selected new row as shown below.

 2. Insert Column Using right-click menu without Shortcut

-- First, select the column where exactly you want to insert a new column.
+- First, select the column where you want to insert a new one.

 - Right-click on the column cell.